BBC Three: Approval and launch

-BBC Three ended regular programming during the early morning of 16 February 2016.
-Its final programme was an episode of Gavin & Stacey, introduced by co-star James Corden from the Los Angeles studio of his U.S. talk show The Late Late Show.
-The channel space carried promotional information regarding the BBC Three online service as well as limited programming until it officially shut down on 31 March.
+The BBC Three television channel formally signed off during the late-night evening of 15 February 2016, concurrent with the official re-launch of the new BBC Three a day later.
+The last programme aired was an episode of Gavin & Stacey, introduced by its co-star James Corden from the set of his then current US chat show The Late Late Show in Los Angeles.
+The channel space continued to carry promotional information regarding the BBC Three online service, as well as a marathon of selected programmes from midnight, until it officially shut down on 31 March 2016.